- Search The Registry

 Rufus Stokes, WW II

-*On this date in 1924, Rufus Stokes was born.
-He was a Black mechanic, scientist and inventor.
-Rufus Stokes grew up in the rural South and attended public school in Alabama until he was 18 years old.
+*On this date, in 1924, Rufus Stokes was born.
+He was a Black mechanic, scientist, and inventor.
+Rufus Stokes grew up in the rural South and attended public school in Alabama until he was 18.

-On November 5, 1940, just before receiving his high school diploma, Stokes enlisted in the US Army at Fort Benning, Georgia in the Quartermaster Corps.
-While serving, he attended a technical school where he received auto mechanic training.
-He was deployed in western Europe and served predominantly in the Rhineland campaign.
-Upon his discharge, he was decorated with an American Defense Service Medal, European-African-Middle Eastern Campaign Medal, and Good Conduct Medal.
+On November 5, 1940, just before receiving his high school diploma, Stokes enlisted in the US Army at Fort Benning, Georgia, in the Quartermaster Corps.
+While serving, he attended a technical school and received auto mechanic training.
+He was deployed in Western Europe and served predominantly in the Rhineland campaign.
+Upon discharge, he was decorated with an American Defense Service Medal, European-African-Middle Eastern Campaign Medal, and Good Conduct Medal.

-While leaving the military, Stokes met Bessie Lee Knight, his future wife, of Camp Hill, Alabama when she was attending Tuskegee Institute.
-They married in 1945 and moved to Kansas City, Missouri, where Stokes was employed as a part-time auto mechanic.
-In 1947, they moved once again, to Waukegan, Illinois where he found temporary employment as a pipe and sheet metal worker.
+While leaving the military, Stokes met Bessie Lee Knight, his future wife of Camp Hill, Alabama, when she was attending Tuskegee Institute.
+They married in 1945 and moved to Kansas City, Missouri, where Stokes was a part-time auto mechanic.
+In 1947, they moved to Waukegan, Illinois, where he found temporary employment as a pipe and sheet metal worker.
 Between late 1947 and 1949, Stokes was employed as an orderly at the Chicago Veterans Administration Hospital, specifically in the Tuberculosis Sanitarium.
-It was during this time that he first saw the negative health effects of the city's pollution.
+During this time, he first saw the negative health effects of the city's pollution.

 In 1949, he left the hospital and found work at Brule Inc., an incinerator manufacturing company in Chicago.
-He quickly learned the process of combustion and was thought to have contributed heavily in the designs of new incinerators but was never credited for his work.
-For that reason, he left to pursue his own interests.
-He later created a smaller domestic version and a larger mobile version of the air purification device to show its versatility.
+He quickly learned the combustion process and was thought to have contributed heavily to the designs of new incinerators but was never credited for his work.
+For that reason, he left to pursue his interests.
+He later created a smaller domestic and larger mobile version of the air purification device to show its versatility.
 This device further reduced the ash emissions of the furnace and power plant smokestack emissions.
-Moreover, it was not limited by design and configuration, meaning that its efficiency remained excellent regardless of industrial or residential applications.
+Moreover, it was not limited by design and configuration, meaning its efficiency remained excellent regardless of industrial or residential applications.
 This was not true of typical air pollution control technologies, such as electrostatic precipitators, bag houses, and wet scrubbers.
 The larger the device that utilized these approaches, the more cumbersome and inefficient it became.

-In 1982, Stokes was granted a Doctor of Science degree from Heed University in Hollywood, Florida on account of his scientific achievements.
-In 1985, he moved to Claremont, California, where he died of mesothelioma, an asbestos-related disease on June 22, 1986.
-His death coincided with his being brought in as a consultant to the Los Angeles Hyperian Wastewater Treatment facility.
-Rufus Stokes' inventions led to a direct improvement to air quality, but more importantly, brought attention to the idea that scientists could work to reduce pollution and harmful gases in the atmosphere.
+1982 Stokes was granted a Doctor of Science degree from Heed University in Hollywood, Florida, because of his scientific achievements.
+In 1985, he moved to Claremont, California, where he died of mesothelioma, an asbestos-related disease, on June 22, 1986.
+His death coincided with his being brought to the Los Angeles Hyperion Wastewater Treatment facility as a consultant.
+Rufus Stokes' inventions led to a direct improvement in air quality.
+Still, more importantly, they brought attention to the idea that scientists could work to reduce pollution and harmful gases in the atmosphere.

-He has been honored with inclusion in the United States Department of Energy's (DOE) list of "Energy Pioneers" as well as being acknowledged in the technology white paper "Quantum Parallel".
-Many of his research and development papers, correspondence and diagrams are included in archival data donated to the University of Illinois at Chicago Library by publisher/graphic artist and military aviator Eugene Winslow, a longtime friend and business colleague.
+He has been honored with inclusion in the United States Department of Energy's (DOE) list of "Energy Pioneers," as well as being acknowledged in the technology white paper "Quantum Parallel."
+His research and development papers, correspondence, and diagrams are included in archival data donated to the University of Illinois at Chicago Library by publisher/graphic artist and military aviator Eugene Winslow, a longtime friend and business colleague.